lheredias/Luftmensch/README.md

 Currently runs on Windows only but Mac OS support is coming in the near future.

-## Python modules
+## Libraries
-Luftmensch makes intensive use of the following modules:
+Luftmensch makes intensive use of the following libraries:
 * [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI)
 * [PyMuPDF](https://github.com/pymupdf/PyMuPDF)